COVID-19 Information and Resources

 A few notes below:

 Many members of the MIT community have participated in planning for the 2020-21 academic year.
-The current expectation is that some classes will be remote and others on campus.
+Some classes will be remote and others on campus.
 President Reif provided an update on June 17.
 DMSE's procedural changes and updates are posted on the Undergraduate and Graduate sections of our website.

 DMSE's HR is working remotely.
 New information on procedural changes and updates for appointments (including visiting scientists, postdocs, UROPs, visiting students, and minors) are posted on our Resources pages.

 Facilities and Access